 One of the first buildings constructed in the city, it housed many of Lake Jackson's firsts; including the post office, city hall, barber shop, and much more.
 The Office now houses the area's 1943 history.
 Experience life in a new town during World War II.
 Discover early printing techniques, the rationing system and solve a crime like local Cap Brown.
 Open the first and third Saturday of every month or by appointment.
 FREE admission.

 Visit our Site

 Several blocks of early 1900 historic buildings surround the museum.
 A model of the old swing bridge is prominently displayed along with other historical memorabilia and photos.
-Closed Tuesdays and Thursdays.
+Call ahead for hours of operation.
 FREE admission.

 Brazosport Museum of Natural Science

 The museum contains the largest seashell collection in the South along with fossils, including dinosaurs and mammoth bones.
 Other exhibits feature Texas coastal wildlife and a unique jade and ivory collection.
 FREE admission.
 Closed Mondays.